-Items are building blocks in Omeka Classic.
+Items are the building blocks of Omeka Classic.
 To build your digital collections website, you must first add items.

 Before Adding Items

 You may want to consult the Site Planning Tips page to think about how to build your site and what you want to do with your items.

 You may also want to decide what type of information you plan to share using the Dublin Core Metadata fields before adding and describing items.
 You may also want to read about Working with Dublin Core for a brief explanation of metadata for Omeka items.

 From your items page in the administrative interface (

 https://youromekadomain.org/collections/admin/items), click the "Add an Item" button.

 This takes you to the

 admin/items/add page, where you see a navigation bar across the top pointing you to four different stages of adding an item.